Sinusitis

 Photo of woman with a stuffy nose

-Sinusitis is an of the membranes lining the paranasal sinuses (air-filled spaces around the nose) and the nose itself.
+Sinusitis is an of the membranes lining the air-filled spaces around the nose (paranasal sinuses) and the nose itself.
 It is also known as "rhinosinusitis."
 "Rhino-" means nose, and "sinus" means a space in the body.

-The paranasal sinuses are part of the upper airways, and are connected to the nasal cavity.
-They are made up of several cavities (spaces) in the skull found from the forehead down to the teeth of the upper jaw.
-Depending on where they are, these cavities are known as the frontal sinuses, the sphenoid sinus, the ethmoid sinus and the maxillary sinuses.
-The paranasal sinuses are lined with mucous membranes that have tiny hairs on them (ciliated epithelium).
-These mucous membranes produce a secretion (fluid) that drips down through the nose and throat.
+The sinuses are part of the upper airways, and are connected to the nasal cavity.
+They are made up of several spaces in the skull that are found from the forehead down to the teeth of the upper jaw.
+Depending on where they are, these spaces are known as the frontal sinuses, the sphenoid sinus, the ethmoid sinus and the maxillary sinuses.
+The sinuses are lined with a layer of soft tissue that has tiny hairs on it (ciliated epithelium).
+Known as mucous membrane, this tissue produces a fluid that drips down through the nose and throat.

 Illustration: Position of the sinuses – as described in the article